micmejia/bible-dump/NKJV/Leviticus/Lev 20.md

 If a woman approaches any animal and mates with it, you shall kill the woman and the animal.
 They shall surely be put to death.
 Their blood _is_ upon them.

 ###### 17
 'If a man takes his sister, his father's daughter or his mother's daughter, and sees her nakedness and she sees his nakedness, it _is_ a wicked thing.
-And they shall be [^f]cut off in the sight of their people.
+And they shall be cut off in the sight of their people.
 He has uncovered his sister's nakedness.
-He shall bear his [^g]guilt.
+He shall bear his guilt.

 ###### 18
-If a man lies with a woman during her [^h]sickness and uncovers her nakedness, he has [^i]exposed her flow, and she has uncovered the flow of her blood.
-Both of them shall be [^j]cut off from their people.
+If a man lies with a woman during her sickness and uncovers her nakedness, he has exposed her flow, and she has uncovered the flow of her blood.
+Both of them shall be cut off from their people.

 ###### 19
 'You shall not uncover the nakedness of your mother's sister nor of your father's sister, for that would uncover his near of kin.
 They shall bear their guilt.